urbit/create-landscape-app/README.md

 ## Using

-Once you're up and running, your tile lives in `tile/tile.js`, which uses [React](https://reactjs.org) to render itself -- you'll want a basic foothold with it first.
+Once you're up and running, your application lives in the `src` and `urbit` folders; `src` uses [React](https://reactjs.org) to render itself -- you'll want a basic foothold with it first.
+The `urbit` directory includes a basic boilerplate for the back-end of the application, running on your Urbit ship.

 When you make changes, the `urbit` directory will update with the compiled application and, if you're running `npm run serve`, it will automatically copy itself to your Urbit ship when you save your changes (more information on that below).

 ### `npm start`